-If you’re lucky, you’ll see the sea turtles lay their eggs on the shore.
+You’ll see sea turtles lay their eggs on the shore if you’re lucky.

-You’ll see a variety of dolphins, including Indo-pacific humpback dolphins and Irrawaddy dolphins.
+You’ll see a variety of dolphins, including Indo-pacific humpback and Irrawaddy dolphins.

-The Great Barrier Reef also has the largest population of dugongs, which are closely related to elephants; although, they look more like whales and dolphins.
+The Great Barrier Reef also has the largest dugong population.
+Dugongs are closely related to elephants, although they look more like whales and dolphins.

 You’ll also spot a few octopus, cuttlefish and squid.

-Of course, the Great Barrier Reef fish aren’t the only reason the reef system is among the most highly sought scuba diving destination.
+Of course, the Great Barrier Reef fish aren’t the only reason the reef system is among the most sought scuba diving destinations.

-The hard and soft coral formations are a top attraction too, which are actually living animals, not rocks and plants like many believe.
+The hard and soft coral formations are a top attraction, too, which are living animals.

-The Great Barrier Reef’s marine life is a spectacular in itself, offering ample opportunities to witness nature at its finest.
+The Great Barrier Reef’s spectacular marine life offers ample opportunities to witness nature at its finest.

-The breathtaking and colourful collection of Great Barrier Reef animals offer an unforgettable experience that won’t be matched anywhere else in the world.
+The breathtaking and colourful collection of Great Barrier Reef animals offers an unforgettable experience.

-The very best way to see the Great Barrier Reef marine life is on a liveaboard tour.
+The best way to see the Great Barrier Reef marine life is onboard Reef Encounter.